iichikong/iichikong/README.md

-- 👋 Hi, I’m @iichikong
+- 👋 Hi, I’m Keigo Ando
 - 👀 I’m interested in scientific computing
 - 🌱 I’m currently learning statistics and scientific computing
 - 📫 How to reach me at my email keigo.ando [at] stonybrook.edu